Turkey's Erdogan: Countries who support terror are 'holding grenades'

 Turkey, a member of the U.S.-backed coalition against Islamic State disagrees with its NATO ally's support for Syrian Kurdish rebels in the fight against Islamic State.

-Turkey considers the Syrian Kurdish YPG as an extension of the outlawed Kurdistan Workers Party (PKK), considered a terror organization by the United States, Ankara and the European Union.

-Reporting by Ayla Jean Yackley; Writing by David Dolan; Editing by Daren Butler
+Turkey considers the Syrian Kurdish YPG as an extension of the outlawed Kurdistan Workers Party (PKK), considered a terror organisation by the United States, Ankara and the European Union.
+(Reporting by Ayla Jean Yackley; Writing by David Dolan; Editing by Daren Butler)